-SGHH1013 - Principles of Valuation and Methodology
+SBEH1013 - Principles and Methods of Real Estate Valuation

-This course aims to provide students with basic valuation principles.
-It explains the scopes and areas of valuation, the concept of real estate as an investment, mathematics of valuation and the methods used in the appraisal of property valuation.
+This course aims to provide the basic of valuation principles.
+Its explain the scopes and areas of valuation, the concept of real estate as an investment, mathematics of valuation and the methods used in the appraisal of property valuation.

-SGHH1023 - Introduction to Real Estate Profession
+SBEH1023 - Introduction to Real Estate Profession

-This course introduces students to the property profession.
-The aim is to highlight to the students the nature of the profession, and the knowledge and soft skills required as a real estate professional.
+This course introduces the students to the property profession.
+The aim is to highlight to the students on the nature of the profession, the knowledge and soft skills required as a real estate professional.
 Students will also be exposed to the various paths of the property professionals and the prospects awaiting them.
 Some aspects of ethics will also be introduced in this course.

-SGHH1032 - Malaysian Legal System
+SBEH1032 - Malaysian Legal System

-This course is designed to give an understanding and knowledge of the general principles of the legal system in Malaysia.
-It acts as a foundation for students before continuing with the core legal courses, i.e., the laws relating to real property, offered in the forthcoming session.
+This course is designed to give an understanding and knowledge of the general principles with regard to the legal system in Malaysia.
+It acts as a legal foundation for the students before continuing with the core legal courses, i.e., the law of contract, agency & tort, offered in the following semester.

-SGHH1043 - Building Technology
+SBEH1043 - Building Technology

 The course aims at enabling students to provide competent valuation surveying and property management services which require a good understanding about essential aspects of buildings.
 The knowledge imparted to students covers the functions, design criteria, types of construction and technologies of each element of a building, the construction process, types of building material and building finishes.
 The elements cover the sub-structure and superstructure of a building.
-Student will also be introduced to the basic knowledge of building drawing.
+Student also will be introduced to the basic knowledge of building drawing.

-SGHH1052 - Principles of Economics
+SBEH1052 - Economics

-This course provides the basic elements of economics.
+This course provides the basic element of economics.
 It introduces to the student the basic economic principles such as the theory of firms and market organizations.
-This is followed by the pricing mechanism, competition and monopoly.
-Other topics such as allocation theory, economic rents, interest and wages, economic equilibrium and other general economic theory and some aspect of macroeconomic topics are also covered in this course.
+This followed by the pricing mechanism, competition and monopoly.
+Others topics such as allocation theory, economic rents, interest and wages, economic equilibrium and other general economic theory and some aspect of macroeconomic topics are also covered in this course.

-SGHH1063 - Investment Valuation
+SBEH1063 - Investment Valuation

 The primary aim of this course is to provide students with the fundamentals of property investment.
-It begins with an overview of general investment types and their characteristics before focusing on property as an investment asset.
-The course continues by introducing the conventional methods in valuing freehold and leasehold properties.
-Discounted Cash Flow (DCF) methods are also discussed and compared with conventional valuation methods.
-In addition, students will be introduced to the techniques that are used in the selection of investment opportunities.
+It begins with an overview of general investment types and their characteristics before focuses on property as an investment asset.
+The course focus on income approach, covering valuation methods in valuing freehold and leasehold properties, including the residual method, investment method, profits method and Discounted Cash Flow (DCF) method.
+In addition, students will be introduced to various techniques to be used in the selection of investment opportunities.

-SGHH1073 - Surveying and Computation
+SBEH1073 - Surveying and Computation